stuartellis/multiform/docs/tf-stacks-spec/0.2.0/terraform-dir-structure.md

 - The project root directory for Terraform is called *terraform/stacks/*
 - Other sub-directories under the *terraform/* directory are ignored.
 This enables co-existance with other solutions.
 - Each stack is a sub-directory under the *terraform/stacks/definitions/* directory.
+- Terraform code should only use files in the *terraform/stacks/* directory or subdirectories.
+It should not  reference or rely upon files that are outside the *terraform/stacks/* directory.

 ## TODO